Kaixhin/dockerfiles/digits/README.md

 digits
 ======
-Ubuntu Core 14.04 + CUDA 6.5.19 + PyCaffe + DiGiTS.
+Ubuntu Core 14.04 + CUDA 7.0.28 + Pycaffe + DiGiTS.
 Requires the host has the corresponding CUDA drivers installed for the kernel module.

 Build
 -----